 after the @ sign (in Guile, that means

-Racket’s top namespace doesn’t have a name; cf. discussion in
+Racket’s and Chicken’s top namespaces don’t have a name;

-terminal, with a bunch of add-ons that we’ll be reviewing below.
-You
+interpreter in a terminal, with a bunch of add-ons that we’ll be

-history file that will be reloaded whenever you restart the REPL.
+input, maintaining a history file that will be reloaded whenever you

 If you’re not happy with the faces Geiser is using for the REPL’s prompt